dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 If you came this far after reading part 1 to 7, congrats!

-In this post, we are going to use everything we learnt so far and write an iOS application able to show Chuck Norris facts.
+In this article, we'll use everything we learnt so far and write an iOS application able to show Chuck Norris facts.
+We'll also learn a few things specific to iOS and Xcode.
+Let's dive in!

 # Introduction: cocoapods

-We are going to use [cocoapods]() which is a tool that helps you manage dependencies for iOS application.
+There are many ways to achieve our goal.
+Several tools exist, but for this post we'll concentrate on [cocoapods](). [^1]

 It means we can configure the Xcode projects by writing code, which is good news!